Blog

 The business impact is real.
 AI search traffic converts better than traditional organic search.
 People asking questions in ChatGPT are further down the funnel.
 They're not browsing.
 They're looking for an answer to a specific problem.
 If your site gets cited, you're getting qualified traffic that's ready to take action.

-Most companies are still optimizing for Google rankings while AI search is building a parallel citation economy.
+Many B2B companies are still optimizing for Google rankings while AI search is building a parallel citation economy.
 Structured data is how you compete in both.

 JSON-LD vs Other Formats: What Works Best for AI Systems